-Study in Uruguay
+Study and find schools in Uruguay

 Uruguay is a small country of 3.3 million inhabitants on the Atlantic coast of South America, in between Argentina and Brazil.
 Though unremarkable in terms of its size and profile on the world stage, Uruguay is set apart from its neighbors by its prosperity, beauty, and overall stability.
 It has one of South America's most highly developed economies, and low levels of corruption and economic inequality has helped to develop a reputation as a small oasis of stability in the developing world.
 It is also known for being politically progressive, as it was the 1st country in South America to legalize same-sex marriage and commitment to a clean environment is considered to be a model for countries around the world.
 With its lush tropical rainforests, and busy urban centers, Uruguay provides a uniquely beautiful setting in which to pursue an education.

 Overall, Uruguay has an effective education system, and its primary and secondary schools are significantly better than those in most neighboring countries in South America.
 Politically and culturally, education is seen as extremely important, and a high priority is placed on ensuring that children get the education that they need to succeed.
 Uruguay's literacy rate, at 98.3% is the highest in the region–an indication of the Uruguayan people's commitment to education.
 Recent developments have included the enactment of a “one laptop per child” program that seeks, as its name suggests, to place the cheap and reliable portable computer in the hands of every primary school student.